Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

-Avoid drinking sodas and energy boosting drinks because first of all they are not very healthy for you, and secondly, they contain large amounts of caffeine your body can handle.
-Also in addition to caffeine, they contain a whole lot of other things which are not good for the body.
-As far as your coffee intake goes you can keep it to about twice or thrice a week.
+Avoid drinking sodas and energy-boosting drinks because, first of all, they are not very healthy for you, and secondly, they contain large amounts of caffeine your body can handle.
+Also, in addition to caffeine, they contain many other things that are not good for the body.
+As far as your coffee intake goes, you can keep it to about twice or thrice a week.
 That should be ok.
-But again it’s your body, so you decide.
+But again, it’s your body, so you decide.

 A moderate intake of caffeine should not interfere with the benefits you get by practicing mindfulness meditation.

-The effects of meditation and caffeine consumption is exactly opposite.
-Caffeine stimulates your brain and triggers your fight or flight mode and keeps you running as if somebody is out to get you.
-Excess consumption of caffeine can cause you restlessness, stress and even anxiety.
+The effects of meditation and caffeine consumption are exactly the opposite.
+Caffeine stimulates your brain and triggers your fight or flight mode, and keeps you running as if somebody is out to get you.
+Excess consumption of caffeine can cause restlessness, stress, and even anxiety.

-Whereas, in case of meditation the brain activity slows down and as a result, you feel more calm and relaxed.
-You see the very purpose of mindfulness and meditation is to keep in a restful and calm state.
+Whereas in the case of meditation, the brain activity slows down, and as a result, you feel more calm and relaxed.
+You see, the very purpose of mindfulness and meditation is to keep in a restful and calm state.

-When you meditate, you first still your body and that in turn stills your mind.
-You don’t need an adrenaline rush in order to achieve that state.
-You need to be free of thoughts, worry and anxiety.
+When you meditate, you first still your body, and that in turn stills your mind.
+You don’t need an adrenaline rush to achieve that state.
+Be free of thoughts, worry, and anxiety.

-If you consume too much of caffeine, you are likely to have a disturbed sleep at night (most people have that effect) and you’re more likely to drift into sleep during your meditation sessions.
+If you consume too much caffeine, you are likely to have disturbed sleep at night (most people have that effect), and you’re more likely to drift into sleep during your meditation sessions.

-A good night sleep along with a well relaxed body is important before you sit down for meditation.
+A good night’s sleep along with a well-relaxed body is important before you sit down for meditation.
 Many people claim that caffeine does not have any impact on their sleep.
 But how do we know?

 How do you know that you sleep well at night?
-It’s not about how you feel when you get up in the morning, but it’s about how you feel for the rest of the day, what kind of thoughts you generate, how do you handle difficult situations and what kind of decisions you take.
+It’s not about how you feel when you get up in the morning, but it’s about how you feel for the rest of the day, what kind of thoughts you generate, how do you handle difficult situations, and what kind of decisions you make.